Hugh Beresford: Life

-Beresford, who is of Irish descent, was born in the port town of Birkenhead in what is now the Metropolitan Borough of Wirral in the county of Merseyside.
+Beresford, who was of Irish descent, was born in the port town of Birkenhead in what is now the Metropolitan Borough of Wirral in the county of Merseyside.
 As a child, he sang as a soloist in church concerts at Liverpool Cathedral.

 He studied singing at the Royal College of Music in Manchester, at the University of Music and Performing Arts Vienna and had lessons in London, Milan and Düsseldorf with Dino Borgioli, Alfred Piccaver, Melchiorre Luise, Francesco Carino and Wolfgang Steinbrueck.
 In 1951 he won the Richard Tauber Prize.

 Beresford had his first engagement at the Landestheater Linz, where he sang the role of Wolfram von Eschenbach in Tannhäuser as a baritone in 1953.
 In Linz, he sang among others in Ruggiero Leoncavallo's opera Edipo Re, his last and only posthumously premiered stage work, of which a complete recording was also produced in 1960 by Österreichischer Rundfunk with the ensemble of the Linzer Landestheater.
 This was followed by engagements at the Opernhaus Graz and the Theater Augsburg.
 From 1958 to 1960, he sang at the Opernhaus Wuppertal.
 In 1960, he became a permanent member of the Deutsche Oper am Rhein, where he remained in the ensemble until 1970 and also began his international career.
 In the 1965/66 season, Beresford sang the title role in Nabucco at the Deutsche Oper am Rhein in each of its new productions, where he "found baritone sequences of harrowing, masculine intensity, especially for the despair of the humiliated and benighted king", and Tonio in Bajazzo.

 From 1960, Beresford made several guest appearances at Covent Garden Opera.
 In May 1961, he made his debut at the Vienna State Opera, alongside Lisa della Casa, as Mandryka in Arabella.
 He sang at the opera houses in Munich, Stuttgart, Frankfurt and Zurich and also made guest appearances at the Paris Opera.
 In 1963 and 1966, he took part in the Holland Festival.
 In the 1963/64 season, he made a guest appearance at the Cologne Opera as Count Tomski in The Queen of Spades In June 1964, he sang his only Vienna premiere at the Vienna State Opera as Mandryka in an Arabella new production conducted by Joseph Keilberth to mark the 100th anniversary of the birth of Richard Strauss.
 In 1964 and 1965, he made guest appearances at la Monnaie in Brussels as Rigoletto.
 In 1966, he sang Mandryka at the Teatro La Fenice in Venice with Melitta Muszely as his partner in the title role, and Wolfram at the Teatro Lirico Giuseppe Verdi in Trieste.
 From 1967, he appeared frequently at the Hamburg State Opera.
 In 1968, he made guest appearances at the Deutsche Oper Berlin, and in 1970 at the Badisches Staatstheater Karlsruhe.
 In 1969, he sang Rigoletto in Amsterdam.